ibm-cloud-docs/watson-knowledge-studio/improve-ml.md

 ### Procedure

-To create and restore machine learning annotator component versions:
+To create and restore machine learning model versions:

 1. Log in as a {{site.data.keyword.watson}}&trade; {{site.data.keyword.knowledgestudioshort}} administrator or project manager, open the **Annotator Component** page, click **Details**, and then click **Versions**.
 Performance statistics about the current (first) version, labeled version 1.0, are displayed.
 1. To take a snapshot of the current version, click **Take Snapshot**.
 The resources in version 1.0 are frozen, and a new version, labeled 1.1, becomes the current version.
 For each new version that you create, the minor version number is incremented, for example, 1.0 becomes 1.1 and then becomes 1.2.
-1. Revise the workspace resources as needed, re-train, and re-evaluate the annotator component.
+1. Revise the workspace resources as needed, re-train, and re-evaluate the model.
 1. If you are pleased with the performance results and want to store the new version before making future changes, create another version.
-Continue revising resources and re-training the annotator component as needed, creating a new version for each iteration that you want to retain.
+Continue revising resources and re-training the model as needed, creating a new version for each iteration that you want to retain.
 1. If performance results are worse, and you want to revert to a previous version before testing any further:

-    1. Open the **Dictionaries** page and export any dictionaries that you want to re-use in the restored annotator component.
+    1. Open the **Dictionaries** page and export any dictionaries that you want to re-use in the restored model.
     1. Return to the **Versions** page and click **Promote** for the version that you want to restore.
 The version that you promote becomes the current version, and the version number changes to 2.0.
 When you promote a version, the major version number is incremented and the minor version number becomes 0, for example, 1.1 becomes 2.0.
     1. Open the **Dictionaries** page and import the dictionaries that you exported.
     1. If testing of the new version requires changes to ground truth, open the **Human Annotation** page and create a new annotation task.